mtrebi/Raytracer/README.md

 * Shadows: Simulate shadows using Shadow Rays to multiple light sources.
 The shadows can be softer or harder depending on the number of lights that illuminate them.
 * Phong illumination model to simulate simulate ambient, colored diffuse and colored specular illumination.
 * Mirror reflection: Perfect reflection for mirrors.
-* Refreaction: Refraction of light depending on the refraction index of the materials.
+* Refraction: Refraction of light depending on the refraction index of the materials.
 * Anti-aliasing: Regular sampling technique.
 * Multiple cameras: perspective and orthogonal.
 * Easy to extend.
 I took care to design the raytracer folowing the software principles.
 It is very to modify or extend any of the previous features, for example, to add another material, camera or sampling method.